Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 Partially open - depending on attraction

 For e.g. many attractions including zoos, historical and religious monuments, restaurants and cafes are currently open while practising social distancing safety measures.
-Authorities have extended the state of emergency until 28 February.
+Authorities have extended the state of emergency until the end of May.

-Travellers must submit a negative COVID-19 test result issued no more than 72 hours before travelling.
+Travellers must submit a negative COVID-19 RT-PCR test result issued no more than 72 hours before travelling.

 Travellers may be subject to a 14-day quarantine depending on health screening upon arrival.

-As part of a special quarantine regime expected to last until 31 January, shopping malls, cinemas, theatres, entertainment centres and gyms remain closed.
+As part of a special quarantine regime expected to last until 1 June, shopping malls, cinemas, theatres, entertainment centres and gyms remain closed until further notice.